miracuse/miracuse.github.io/docs/adventuring/exploration/stealth.md

 ### Scouting

-To **Scout** ahead, a Player rolls **<span style="color: #90a959">Cunning</span>**.
-Their character [quietly moves forward](stealth.md), collects information about the area, then returns to their party.
+To scout ahead, a Player rolls **<span style="color: #90a959">Cunning</span>**.
+Their character quietly moves forward, collects information about the area, then returns to their party.
 A successful scouting mission can identify traps and ambushes, while failed scouting missions can result in triggering traps or alerting enemies.

-> **Note**: Scouting missions usually take place over one action.
+> **Note**: Scouting missions typically take place over one action.
 Longer scouting missions are possible, but not recommended.
-[Splitting the Party](https://tvtropes.org/pmwiki/pmwiki.php/Main/NeverSplitTheParty) doesn't usually end well after all.
+[Splitting the Party](https://tvtropes.org/pmwiki/pmwiki.php/Main/NeverSplitTheParty) doesn't usually end well.